SEOJuice or UpWeb.com | Cowboy Search Engine Optimisation

 While we have tried to do our best to rank your website both through our link building and on-page SEO guidance, I am deeply sorry you feel this way about our service.
 It was never our intention to purposely provide a service which you deem as low quality, nor should any of the content from your website have been copied and pasted into the forum links.
 Needless to say we have fired that supplier due to the quality standards of their service slipping over time.
 When we first started using them we were assured that they were using only native English writers and the quality was more than acceptable and at first they were above and beyond our expectations.
 Please be aware though, these suppliers were only handling the Forum and Profile links part of the service, all other links were either handled by ourselves manually, or other 3rd party sources here in Australia.
 We have now brought all link building sources back within Australia to maintain quality and reliability of our service, and will definitely be keeping a close eye on quality going forward.
 Honestly, as some of the forum links may not be providing any benefit to your rankings, they would certainly not be hurting your rankings in any way.
 The drop in traffic may be because any of your competitors could in theory create negative links and even post these in blackhat link farms or explicit websites in an effort to ruin your rankings. - This is known as negative SEO and the fact that anyone can do this to any website means that it does not carry much (if any) negative weight.
 There are plenty of articles online regarding negative SEO and whether it really exists, the best course of action for you to take would be to simply disavow the low quality links and this will release any connection between Stone Mania and these links.

-Having paid this cowboy company almost $3000 I was more determined than ever to expose their black hat search engine optimisation techniques to ensure nobody else fell victim to their phoney promises and guarantees.
+Having paid this company almost $3000 I was more determined than ever to expose their black hat search engine optimisation techniques to ensure that nobody else fell victim to their phoney promises and guarantees.

 We did start a guarantee on our service which was in effect to plans ordered through the Warrior Forum earlier this year but when you signed up we were not offering any ranking guarantees

-In a response to a question from one member dated 2nd April 2012 he wrote "You are GUARANTEED a minimum ranking IMPROVEMENT percentage each 3 months or we work for free".
+In a response to a question from one member dated 2nd April 2012 Dave replied "You are GUARANTEED a minimum ranking IMPROVEMENT percentage each 3 months or we work for free".
 In another dated 20th June 2013 he said "So it's a monthly fee and if we don't achieve top five ranking within three months then we continue to work for free for the next three months.
 If we don't rank you in top five after the total six months, we refund all money.
 We have never needed to provide this refund due to us always reaching minimum goal"

 And on 18th September 2013...